-38. The Parties agree to:
+41. The Parties agree to:

-- a. continue to support NDIS market reform through their respective education, training and regulatory systems; - b. forge connections to other relevant sectors (for example, health and aged care); and - c. support innovation in the disability support market, either directly or by not impeding innovation in the market.
+- a. continue to support NDIS market reform through their respective education, training and regulatory systems; - b. forge connections to other relevant sectors (for example, health and aged care); - c. support innovation in the disability support market, either directly or by not impeding innovation in the market; and - d. identify and promote targeted strategies for sector and workforce development in thin markets.